‘THE MEANING OF BEING ‘IRISH’ IN TODAY’S WORLD.’

 Unlike the 19th century chapter of Irish American history, when Catholic Irish immigrants turned their back on the land, most Scots-Irish immigrants continued their farming traditions.

-Despite the official line, small numbers of Catholics also arrived in this period.
+Small numbers of Irish Catholics also arrived in this period.
 They sailed from the southern Irish ports of Cork and Kinsale and some settled communities in Virginia and Maryland.
+But most of these were either (1) indentured servants or (2) renounced their faith in order to bypass the Penal Laws.

 The number of Irish immigrants rose and fell during these years.
 It was high in the late 1720’s and low in the 1730’s, before rising in the 1740’s and continuing to grow until the 1760’s when some 20,000 departed from Ulster ports alone.